Azure/azure-sdk-for-python/doc/dev/static_type_checking.md

 ```

 If you are using cast often, however, it might be an indication that the code should be otherwise written or refactored.
-Note that `typing.cast` is only used by the type checker and does not affect code at runtime.
+Note that `typing.cast` is only used by the type checker and does not affect code or slow down the implementation at
+runtime.

 ### Use forward references when the type is not defined yet